-“When elbow fractures are not treated correctly and in a timely way, long-term problems - including deformity, arthritis, and stiffness - can develop,” explains John S. Blanco, MD, Associate Attending Orthopedic Surgeon at the Hospital for Special Surgery (HSS).
+“When elbow fractures are not treated correctly and in a timely way, long-term problems – including deformity, arthritis, and stiffness – can develop,” explains John S. Blanco, MD, Associate Attending Orthopedic Surgeon at HSS.

 “It’s important for parents to be aware that elbow fractures heal fairly quickly in children,” says Dr. Blanco.
 Although this is good news when proper treatment is initiated, it also underscores the danger of delaying assessment by a physician, and when needed, referral to a pediatric orthopedist.
 Once the elbow begins to heal on its own, if it is not in proper position, it is harder to achieve good long-term results.

 The term elbow fracture describes an injury that can occur in numerous locations in the joint.
 These include:

 Seen primarily in younger children – ages four to eight years – these are the most common type of elbow fracture seen by pediatric orthopedic surgeons.
 This break occurs in the humerus bone just above the elbow joint.

 Because the brachial artery (the main artery in the upper arm) and the nerves that control movement of the hand sit along this bone, these fractures are also associated with an increased risk of vascular and nerve injury.